 Judah, yet out of thee shall he come forth

 unto me that is to be a ruler in Israel; whose

 goings forth have been from old, from everlasting” (5:2)

-Micah’s prophecy of a future ruler of Israel, a man who will ‘unite the brethren of Israel’ and who will be “the peace” against the Assyrians, will later be pointed to by Christian theologians of a prophecy of the forthcoming of Jesus.
-It will later be deciphered to mean the birthplace of a messiah for Israel.
-This leader will be a warrior, a destroyer of Assyria and Nimrod when the foreigners tread on Israeli borders.
+Micah’s prophecy of a future ruler of Israel, a man who will ‘unite the brethren of Israel’ and who will be “the peace” against the Assyrians, will be claimed by later Christian theologians as a prophecy of the forthcoming of Jesus.
+Christians decipher this prophecy to mean the birthplace of a messiah for Israel.
+This leader will be a warrior, a destroyer of Assyria, and Nimrod, when the foreigners tread on Israeli borders.

 For this reading I used the King James Version.